 Couple that with the fact that they’re energetic, playful and solid enough to put up with a lot of roughhousing.
 They need a whole lot of exercise so be sure your kids are up for this breed.
 All of these factors make them a great dog for children.
 Plus, who’s going to mess with a kid who has a Pit Bull?

-The Poodle is a great family dog and one of the best dog breeds for kids.
+The Poodle is a great dog for kids.

 They are smart, gentle, patient, loyal, caring — and they’re wonderful if anyone in your family has allergies.